Skip to main content

 Good afternoon, friends.

 This morning turned out to be busier than I had planned.
-I headed to the ServiceOntario centre at 50 Bloomington Road West for my senior driver’s licence renewal appointment, scheduled for 10:15 a.m.
+I headed to the ServiceOntario centre at 50 Bloomington Road West for the senior 80+ driver’s licence renewal appointment, scheduled for 10:15 a.m.
 I thought I was well prepared—but life always finds a way to add a small twist.

 I almost missed the place.